rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 and not responding to input).
 This **does not** involve *unloading* the app.

-*Unloading* an app refers to the process of notifying an app to do any needed clean up, and then *terminating* it.

-*Terminating* an app refers to shutting down the app's container and reclaiming any memory, CPU, etc. that it was consuming.

 *Suspending* an app refers to reducing the app's memory usage and CPU cycles, and deallocating its graphics compositors so that other apps will have more resources available.

 *Resuming* an app refers to reallocating its graphics compositors and resuming normal CPU and memory allocations.

+*Destroying* / unloading an app refers to the process of notifying an app to do any needed clean up, and then *terminating* it.

+*Terminating* an app refers to shutting down the app's container and reclaiming any memory, CPU, etc. that it was consuming.

 *Sleeping* an app refers to turning off all CPU cycles for that app and possibly copying the app's memory stack out of RAM so it may be